Leverkusen players agree pay cut amid virus pandemic

 Play in the Bundesliga has been suspended since mid-March and the German Football League (DFL) on Tuesday extended the league suspension until at least April 30.

-The DFL has also hinted that should play resume in the coming weeks or months, it would most likely be without spectators.
+The DFL has also indicated that should play resume in the coming weeks or months it would likely be without spectators.

+Other major clubs in Spain and Italy, including heavyweights Juventus and Barcelona, have also had pay cuts for their players.
+England's Premier League clubs are under mounting pressure to follow that example.

+The Professional Footballers' Association (PFA) are in talks with the Premier League over how best to deal with the current suspension of competition, but the moves by some clubs to use the government's furlough scheme has prompted sharp criticism.